Cooperative Open-ended Learning Framework for Zero-shot Coordination: Preliminaries

 \section{Preliminaries}

-\textbf{Normal-form Game:} A two-player normal-form game is defined as a tuple $(N, \gA, \rvw)$, where $N=\{1,2\}$ is a set of two players, indexed by $i$, $\gA=\gA_1 \times \gA_2$ is the joint action space, and $\rvw=(w_1, w_2)$ with $w_i: \gA \rightarrow \mathbb{R}$ is a reward function for the player $i$.
+\paragraph{Normal-form Game.} A two-player normal-form game is defined as a tuple $(N, \gA, \rvw)$, where $N=\{1,2\}$ is a set of two players, indexed by $i$, $\gA=\gA_1 \times \gA_2$ is the joint action space, and $\rvw=(w_1, w_2)$ with $w_i: \gA \rightarrow \mathbb{R}$ is a reward function for the player $i$.
 In a two-player common payoff game, two-player rewards are the same, meaning $w_1(a_1,a_2)=w_2(a_1,a_2)$ for $a_1,a_2 \in \gA$.

-\textbf{Empirical Game-theoretic Analysis (EGTA), Empirical Game and Empirical Gamescape.} EGTA is the study of finding meta-strategies based on experience with prior strategies~\citep{Walsh2002Analyzing, Karl2018Generalised}.
+\paragraph{Empirical Game-theoretic Analysis (EGTA), Empirical Game and Empirical Gamescape.} EGTA is the study of finding meta-strategies based on experience with prior strategies~\citep{Walsh2002Analyzing, Karl2018Generalised}.
 An empirical game is built by discovering strategies and meta-reasoning about exploring the strategy space~\citep{NIPS2017_3323fe11}.
 Furthermore, empirical gamescapes (EGS) are introduced to represent strategies in functional form games geometrically~\citep{psrorn}.
 Given a population $\gN$ of $n$ strategies, the empirical gamescapes is often defined as $ \gG := \{\text{convex mixture of rows of}~\gM \}, $ where $\gM$ is the empirical payoff table recording the expected outcomes for each joint strategy.

+\paragraph{Cooperative Theoretic Concepts.} We consider a set of players $\gN = \{1, \dots, n\}$, where a coalition is denoted as a subset of players $\gN$, symbolized by $C \subseteq \gN$.
+The player set $\gN$ is also known as the grand coalition.
+A characteristic function game, denoted by $G$, consists of a pair $(N, v)$, where $N = \{1, \dots, n\}$ represents a finite, non-empty set of agents, and $v: 2^N \rightarrow \mathbb{R}$ is the characteristic function.
+This function assigns a real number $v(C)$ to each coalition $C \subseteq N$, with the number $v(C)$ typically considered as the coalition's value.

-\textbf{Shapley Value.} Shapley Value~\citep{shapley1971} is one of the important solution concepts for coalition games\citep{chalkiadakis2011computational,Bezalel2007intro}.
-The Shapley Value aims to distribute fairly the collective value, like the rewards and cost of the team, of the team across individuals by each player's contribution.
+Shapley Value~\cite{shapley1971} is one of the important solution concepts for characteristic function games \cite{chalkiadakis2011computational,Bezalel2007intro}.
+The Shapley Value aims to distribute fairly the collective value, like the rewards and cost of the team across individuals by each player's contribution.
 Taking into account a coalition game $(\gN,v)$ with a strategy set $\gN$ and characteristic function $v$, the Shapley Value of a player $i\in \gN$ could be obtained by

 where $\pi$ is one of the one-to-one permutation mappings from $\gN$ to itself in the permutation set $\Pi$ and $\pi(i)$ is the position of player $i \in \gN$ in permutation $\pi$. $P_i^\pi=\{j\in \gN | \pi(j)<\pi(i)\}$ is the set of all predecessors of $i$ in $\pi$.